jasonliu0704/js-structure-parser/README.md

 		well tested from its big community(jquery) usage and support

 	Acron:
-		has the same features as Esprima in terms of parsing ability except has slightly more options and parsing single strings separately.
+		has the same features as Esprima in terms of parsing ability except has slightly more options

 		support functionalities to deal with AST nodes